Quietly Confident Quartet: Race

 The time of 3 m 45.70 s sealed Australia's first win in a medley relay at the Olympics, for men or women.
 It remains the only time that the United States has not won the men's event.
 The team made a celebratory dive into the water and did a poolside interview.
 Tonelli remarked that "I was totally stunned.
 After all the hassle, and my being the athletes' mouthpiece, we'd come through and done it".
 Forrest hailed the win as "a gold medal that should never have been".

-Sportscaster Norman May's dramatic call of the race on the 2UE radio network, ending with "Gold, gold for Australia, gold!", became one of Australia's best-known and most iconic sports commentaries.
+Sportscaster Norman May's dramatic call of the race on the 2UE radio network, ending with "Gold, gold for Australia, gold!", has been widely cited as a notable moment in Australian sports broadcasting history.

 Government reaction

 Relations between the Olympians and the Australian Government remained tense after months of political struggle regarding the boycott.
 A prime minister would customarily send a congratulatory message to Olympic medallists.
 However, the Australian Olympic chef de mission Phil Coles confirmed at the following day's press conference that the quartet had not received a message from Malcolm Fraser.
 Australian journalists soon bombarded Fraser's office with phone calls asking why he had not applauded the athletes.
 Various members of the government recommended that Fraser congratulate the swimmers, but the prime minister baulked.
 When questioned in a radio interview, he said "I hope that circumstances do not arise over the next few years which will cause them to have very great regrets about the fact that they've gone".
 Fraser relented and late in the night, his office sent a telegram.
 However, he would not send his message directly to the Olympic village, so the telegram was sent to the Australian Embassy in Moscow.
 Fraser had ordered the Australian diplomatic mission to close its doors to the Olympians, so the embassy staff had to pass the envelopes containing the message through the fence to Australian Olympic officials.
 Fraser's telegram said:

 You know I did not and do not approve of Australia being represented at these Olympic Games.
 I do want to say however that your performance in the relay was a truly great sporting achievement.
 My personal congratulations.

 Coles reported that the relay squad tore up the prime minister's message.